anoma/namada/documentation/specs/src/masp/trusted-setup.md

    "public_key":"very random public key",
    // User participates in incentivized program or not "is_incentivized":true,
-   // User expresses his intent to participate or not in the contest for creative contributions "is_contest_participant":true,
    // User can choose to contribute on another machine "is_another_machine":true,
    // User can choose the default method to generate randomness or his own.